Air Conditioning Inspections

 The EPBD Regulations define an ‘air conditioning system’ as: a combination of all the components required to provide a form of air treatment in which the temperature is controlled or can be lowered and includes systems which combine such air treatment with the control of ventilation, humidity and air cleanliness.

 Please Click Here to read EPBD inspection document. .pdf - 149KB

 To book your air conditioning inspection call our team today on 0800 018 3448

 Air conditioning designed and built for your comfort in

-Norfolk, King's Lynn, Norwich, Cromer, Ipswich, Cambridge, Huntingdon, Peterborough, Spalding, Bishop's Stortford, Chelmsford, Colchester, and Harlow.
+Norfolk, Cromer, King's Lynn, Norwich, Thetford, Ipswich, Cambridge, Ely, Huntingdon, Peterborough, Spalding, Bishop's Stortford, Chelmsford, Colchester, and Harlow.